Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 1. Seoul Dialect (서울 사투리; 서울말) / Gyeongi (경기 방언)

-The Gyeonggi dialect, also known as the Seoul dialect, is recognized as the most standard form of Korean and a commonly used way of speaking.
+The Gyeonggi dialect, also known as the Seoul dialect, is recognized as the most standard form of Korean and is widely used.
 It closely resembles 표준어, the official form of the Korean language.

 This is the standard Korean dialect.
 If you study Korean for any reason, you’ll learn this variety.
-It is used widely in TV, public speech, media, official documents, and education.
+It is widely used in television, public discourse, the media, official documents, and education.

-While primarily spoken in Gyeonggi Province, Seoul, and Incheon cities, this dialect can be understood by almost everyone in South Korea.
+Although primarily spoken in Gyeonggi Province, Seoul, and Incheon, this dialect is understood by nearly everyone in South Korea.

-This dialect is standard but differs in sound, words, and use.
+This dialect is standard but differs in its sound, vocabulary, and usage.

 Key Features of Gyeonggi /Seoul Dialect

-• At the end of some words, the vowel 아 sounds like 어.
+- At the end of some words, the vowel 아 is realized as 어.

 2. Gyeongsang Dialect (경상도 방언)